sheshekabob/plants/Eggplant/README.md

        attribution="Oak springs"
        fit="cover">

 The physician and botanist Leonhart Fuchs described eggplants as “sown in our gardens, but frequently in…hanging window gardens” with cucumbers and melons.
-Fuchs’ German botanical tradition owed much to Swiss and Italian scholarship, and his warmer climate in Tübingen connected him to this botanical culture.
-Northern Mediterranean eggplant encounters involved some suspicion, but were dictated mostly by shared food culture.
+Fuchs’ German botanical tradition owed much to Swiss and Italian scholarship, and his warmer climate in Tübingen connected him to these botanical cultures.
+In the northern Mediterranean, the eggplant was initially met with some suspicion, even though these encounters were dictated mostly by the sharing of food.
 To suggest that suspicion of the eggplant was greatly exaggerated, an amused Fuchs wrote that some people “immediately avoid the use of them, terrified by the name itself.”
-Biologically speaking, the eggplant could grow in European climes, but cultural bias against foreign foods shaped the way people interacted with the plant.
+Althought the eggplant could grow in European climes, cultural bias against foreign foods shaped the way people interacted with the plant.

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/4/49/Leonhart_Fuchs_1543.jpg"